Chill Clinton's girlfriend dumped him while he was a line cook in a nationally lauded restaurant.

-You may have stumbled upon this article because a local line cook has caught your eye, or because you're starting to have problems balancing your life with that of your special culinarian.
-Well, have no fear (or maybe do, I don't know how you're going to take this article), because I will lay out the 3 major factors that you will need to consider before dating, or getting more serious with, a line cook!
+You may have stumbled upon this article because a local line cook has caught your eye or because you're starting to have problems balancing your life with that of your special culinarian.
+Well, have no fear (or maybe do, I don't know how you're going to take this article) because I will lay out the three major factors that you will need to consider before dating, or getting more serious with, a line cook!

-A line cook's job does not only require a significant degree of focus and attention while on the clock, but it also requires an unusually significant time commitment.
-Not only may your significant other be unavailable to speak or text with you for the entirety of their 10-12 hour shifts, you may strain to see them as much as you'd like because they will almost always work Friday, Saturday, and Sunday nights, as well as most holidays.
+A line cook's job requires not only a significant degree of focus and attention while on the clock, but it also requires an unusually significant time commitment.
+Not only may your significant other be unavailable to speak or text with you for the entirety of their 10–12-hour shifts, but you may also strain to see them as much as you'd like because they will almost always work Friday, Saturday, and Sunday nights, as well as most holidays.

 Many times, highly competitive kitchens create a culture that discourages cooks from requesting time off, using the possibility of career advancement and higher pay as a means to command complete loyalty to the kitchen above all other aspects of their lives.
 This may mean that the cruise you were hoping to go on this Summer with your significant other may only be possible if he/she takes a contract with a cruise line (and then again, cruise ships are notorious for putting cooks through relentless schedules), or if they are willing to incur the wrath of their head chef, the disapproval of their coworkers, and can handle going a week without pay.